-Victims might experience the following signs of being roofied or date rape drugged:
+Victims might experience the following signs of being roofied.

-What You Should Do if You Think You’ve Been Roofied
+What to Do if You Think You’ve Been Roofied

-In the event that you believe you’ve been roofied or given a date rape drug of any sort, it’s important to act quickly to protect yourself.
-It may be tempting to change your location, but what is most important is to call 911 as soon as possible.
+If you think you’ve been roofied, act quickly to protect yourself.
+It may be tempting to change your location, but it is more important to call 911 as soon as possible.

-Make sure you stay where you are unless you believe you are in danger.
-Under no circumstances should anyone who has been roofied or drugged attempt to operate a vehicle.
-While waiting for proper authorities, try to rehydrate to the best of your abilities.
+Stay where you are unless you believe you are in danger.
+Under no circumstances should anyone roofied or drugged attempt to operate a vehicle.
+While waiting for proper authorities, rehydrate to the best of your ability.

-If you believe you have been roofied the night before, make sure to seek medical attention.
-A doctor will be able to perform a medical examination to determine if you have been sexually assaulted.
+If you believe you were roofied the night before, seek medical attention.
+A doctor can perform a medical examination to determine if you have been sexually assaulted.

 Avoid taking a shower before you seek medication attention.
 This will help ensure that you do not compromise any evidence.

-What to Do if You Suspect Someone Else Has Been Roofied
+How to Help Someone Who Has Been Roofied

-If you suspect someone you know or someone at the same venue as you has been roofied or given a date rape drug, there are a few things you can do to help.
+If you suspect someone has been roofied or given a date rape drug, there are a few things you can do to help.

 Tips to Avoid Being Roofied